Climate and Average Weather Year Round in Tucson Arizona, United States

 The brighter period of the year lasts for 2.6 months, from April 16 to July 5, with an average daily incident shortwave energy per square meter above 7.5 kWh.
-The brightest day of the year is June 7, with an average of 8.6 kWh.
+The brightest month of the year in Tucson is June, with an average of 8.3 kWh.

-The darker period of the year lasts for 3.1 months, from November 5 to February 9, with an average daily incident shortwave energy per square meter below 4.4 kWh.
-The darkest day of the year is December 24, with an average of 3.4 kWh.
+The darker period of the year lasts for 3.1 months, from November 5 to February 8, with an average daily incident shortwave energy per square meter below 4.4 kWh.
+The darkest month of the year in Tucson is December, with an average of 3.4 kWh.

 The topography within 2 miles of Tucson contains only modest variations in elevation, with a maximum elevation change of 141 feet and an average elevation above sea level of 2,476 feet.
 Within 10 miles contains only modest variations in elevation (4,081 feet).
 Within 50 miles also contains extreme variations in elevation (7,858 feet).

 The area within 2 miles of Tucson is covered by artificial surfaces (83%) and shrubs (13%), within 10 miles by shrubs (72%) and artificial surfaces (27%), and within 50 miles by shrubs (87%).

 This report illustrates the typical weather in Tucson, based on a statistical analysis of historical hourly weather reports and model reconstructions from January 1, 1980 to December 31, 2016.